-$All \ rights \ reserved. \ This \ report \ may \ not \ be \ reproduced \ or \ redistributed, \ in \ whole \ or \ in \ part, \ without \ the \ written \ permission \ of \ Oliver \ Wyman \ and \ Oliver \ Wyman \ accepts \ no \ liability \ whatsoever for \ the \ actions \ of \ third \ parties \ in \ this \ respect.$
+All rights reserved.
+This report may not be reproduced or redistributed, in whole or in part, without the written permission of Oliver Wyman and Oliver Wyman accepts no liability whatsoever for the actions of third parties in this respect.

 The information and opinions in this report were prepared by Oliver Wyman.
 This report is not investment advice and should not be relied on for such advice or as a substitute for consultation with professional accountants, tax, legal or financial advisors.
 Oliver Wyman has made every effort to use reliable, up-to-date and comprehensive information and analysis, but all information is provided without warranty of any kind, express or implied.
 Oliver Wyman disclaims any responsibility to update the information or conclusions in this report.
 Oliver Wyman accepts no liability for any loss arising from any action taken or refrained from as a result of information contained in this report or any reports or sources of information referred to herein, or for any consequential, special or similar damages even if advised of the possibility of such damages.
-The report is not an offer to buy or sell securities or a solicitation of an offer to buy or sell securities.
+The report is not an offer to buy or sell securities.
 This report may not be sold without the written consent of Oliver Wyman.